-Born and raised in Baltimore, Maryland, Carlos G. Stecco started his legal career over 15 years ago, focusing on the defense of hospitals, physicians, nurses and other health care providers in medical malpractice cases in Maryland and Washington, DC.
+Born and raised in Baltimore, Maryland, Carlos G. Stecco started his legal career 18 years ago, focusing on the defense of hospitals, physicians, nurses and other health care providers in medical malpractice cases in Maryland and Washington, DC.
 Prior to becoming an attorney, he worked as a claims adjuster for various insurance companies for over 11 years, including handling medical malpractice cases.

 Mr. Stecco’s time as an insurance adjuster included working for several years for Maryland’s largest medical malpractice insurance carrier.
 Between 1999 and 2001, he served as a Claims Litigation attorney in the Legal Department at Johns Hopkins Hospital, where he conducted risk management presentations and provided hospital-wide legal advice to health care providers, and coordinated the litigation of medical malpractice claims.

 After many years of experience as both an insurance adjuster and a defense attorney on behalf of health care providers, Mr. Stecco’s practice now focuses exclusively on the representation of individuals and their loved ones injured as a result of medical malpractice and Nursing Home Negligence/Abuse.
 Mr. Stecco’s prior experience defending health care providers has provided him with valuable insight regarding the preparation and pursuit of medical malpractice and nursing home cases.
 He has also added a board-certified physician to his staff to assist with case reviews, analysis of medical records, and trial preparation.

 Mr. Stecco obtained his Bachelor of Business Administration from Loyola College–Maryland in 1987, and his Juris Doctor degree from the University of Maryland School of Law in 1999.